ever-been/everDoc/src/book/markdown/persistence.md

 Generally speaking, having multiple persistence layer nodes is only useful if you:

-* Have highly limited resources for each persistence node and wish to load-balance accesses to the same database
+* Have highly limited resources for each persistence node and wish to load-balance accesses to the same database.
-* Have a synchronization/sharding strategy set up
+* Have a synchronization/sharding strategy set up.

 Additional use-cases may arise if you decide to write your own database adapter.
 In that case, consult the [extension point](#user.persistence.extension) for more detail.